logo

 Form 19Final PF settlementRetirement, resignation after 2 months of unemployment

-Form 10CEPS (pension) withdrawalLess than 10 years of service, not eligible for pension
+Form 10CEPS (pension) withdrawalLess than 10 years of service, not yet eligible for pension

-Composite Claim FormCombined online formOnline submission via UAN portal (replaces individual forms)
+Composite Claim FormCombined online formOnline submission via UAN portal - replaces Form 19, 10C, 31

-• 12-month minimum service: Certain withdrawal categories now require a minimum of 12 months of continuous service.
+• Some categories now require a minimum of 12 months of continuous service

 Frequently Asked Questions